minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

 .. cond:: k8s and not openshift

-   This procedure documents deploying a MinIO Tenant onto a stock Kubernetes cluster using the MinIO Operator Console.
+   This procedure documents deploying a MinIO Tenant onto a stock Kubernetes cluster using either Kustomize or MinIO's Helm Charts.

 .. screenshot temporarily removed